Certification Authority Authorization (CAA) Records

 Important Considerations

-Before adding Certification Authority Authorization (CAA) records, ensure that you have identified all Certificate Authorities (CAs) that currently issue SSL Certificates for your domain.
-If you have SSL Certificates from multiple providers, you will need to add Certification Authority Authorization (CAA) records for each Certificate Authority (CA) to avoid issuance failures during renewal.
+Warning : Before adding Certification Authority Authorization (CAA) records, ensure that you have identified all Certificate Authorities (CA) that currently issue SSL Certificates for your domain.
+If you have SSL Certificates from multiple providers, you must add Certification Authority Authorization (CAA) records for each Certificate Authority (CA) to avoid issuance failures when you next reissue.

 Trustico® recommends implementing Certification Authority Authorization (CAA) records as part of a comprehensive security strategy.
 Combined with properly configured SSL Certificates, these records provide robust protection against unauthorized SSL Certificate issuance and help maintain the integrity of your encrypted communications.
 Discover Our SSL Certificate Validation Procedures 🔗